Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 ---
-title: Introduction to Polkadot, Parachains, and Blockspace
+title: Introduction to Polkadot, Parachains, Blockspace, and Coretime
 description: An introduction to the key concepts of Polkadot.
 duration: 1 hour
 ---